clear

 War on Gaza: Holding Account through International Law event

-The School of Oriental and African Studies (SOAS), in collaboration with The Influencing the Corridors of Power (ICOP), held a pivotal event at the Brunei Gallery yesterday evening as part of its ongoing Palestine series that has been running at SOAS and the UK Parliament.
+The School of Oriental and African Studies (SOAS), in collaboration with Influencing the Corridors of Power (ICOP), held a pivotal event at the Brunei Gallery yesterday evening as part of its ongoing Palestine series that has been running at SOAS and in the UK Parliament.

-Speaking on the importance of international accountability, Yasmine Ahmed, UK Director at Human Rights Watch, stated that without accountability, we have impunity, “and impunity leads to continued violence.”
+Speaking on the importance of international accountability, Yasmine Ahmed, UK director at Human Rights Watch (HRW), stated that without accountability, we have impunity, “and impunity leads to continued violence.”
 She called out the double standards within international regimes, arguing they undermine rules-based order.
 While she noted that we are seeing the wheels of justice turn in a way we hadn’t before, she acknowledged that the war crimes being perpetrated in Palestine would not be happening without the complicity of other states.
 She added that we must fight for individual criminal responsibility for those aiding and abetting the Israeli government in order to make their world smaller and smaller.

 Read: SOAS, UCL students demand unis reverse suspension of pro-Palestinian activists

-However, Sultany argues that the risks should have been blatantly clear to politicians in the UK, at the very least.
-In 2009, it was clear to a British Court what Israel was capable of doing after Sultany jointly led a legal team in a successful application based on evidence collected in the UK for an arrest warrant against former Israeli foreign minister, Tzipi Livni for her role in alleged war crimes during Operation Cast Lead in Gaza.
+However, Ali argues that the risks should have been blatantly clear to politicians in the UK, at the very least.
+In 2009, it was clear to a British Court what Israel was capable of doing after Ali jointly led a legal team in a successful application based on evidence collected in the UK for an arrest warrant against former Israeli foreign minister, Tzipi Livni for her role in alleged war crimes during Operation Cast Lead in Gaza.
 The operation resulted in the killing of 1,400 Palestinians, including 300 children, and more than 5,000 injured.
 In 2014, Israel killed 2,189 Palestinians, including 513 children, and injured over 11,000.
 By May 2024, Israel has killed over 38,000 people, most of whom are women and children.

-Reflecting on the implications of the ICC’s ruling and subsequent mandate for arrest warrants, Sultany added that the current proceedings at the UN, ICC and ICJ shed light on an inherent weakness in the structural protections in place for when rights and international law are violated: “We do not have independent and objectively operating instruments to put into place any practical protections for people when their rights are being violated, even when the allegation is genocide.”
+Reflecting on the implications of the ICC’s ruling and subsequent mandate for arrest warrants, Ali added that the current proceedings at the UN, ICC and ICJ shed light on an inherent weakness in the structural protections in place for when rights and international law are violated: “We do not have independent and objectively operating instruments to put into place any practical protections for people when their rights are being violated, even when the allegation is genocide.”
 Despite the loss of 75 million lives during World War II, we still do not comprehend the cost of war and have “no effective mechanism” to prevent vast war and genocide.

 Read: LSE students vote for uni to divestment from weapons as Israel continues to bomb Gaza

 Albanese spoke about the crucial importance of understanding what genocide is; without this understanding, it would be incredibly difficult to ascertain and then hold accountable those who are complicit.
-Responding to claims that the aggression in Gaza cannot constitute genocide on the basis of the lack of crematoria, Albanese stated that “Gaza works like a concentration camp,” adding that we have been too cautious with our language by referring to Gaza as an open-air prison.
+Responding to claims that the aggression in Gaza cannot constitute genocide on the basis of the lack of crematoria, shestated that “Gaza works like a concentration camp,” adding that we have been too cautious with our language by referring to Gaza as an open-air prison.
 “Even in prison there are more rights than what has been granted to most people in Gaza,” she added.
 However, Albanese pointed out that the existence of crematoria is not a requisite to determine the existence of the crime of genocide.

 Albanese also discussed the difference between genocide and extermination, highlighting that settler colonialism is inherently genocidal.
 She argued that it does not matter that many of Israeli’s early citizens were refugees of another genocide; “They didn’t go to Palestine as refugees, they went and took the land or partook in a project of the arbitrary taking of the land of another people, displacing them, killing them, forcing them into an exile that was also the dismemberment of their homeland and their nationhood.”